twonote/radosgw-admin4j/README.md

 $ radosgw-admin --id admin caps add --caps="buckets=*;users=*;usage=*;metadata=*" --uid=qqq
 ```

-Second, enter the key pair (qqq,qqq) and your radosgw endpoint to the [config file](https://github.com/twonote/radosgw-admin4j/blob/master/src/test/resources/rgwadmin.properties)
+Second, enter the key pair (qqq,qqq) and add your radosgw endpoint to the [config file](https://github.com/twonote/radosgw-admin4j/blob/master/src/test/resources/rgwadmin.properties)

-Note that radosgw does not enable [usage collection](http://docs.ceph.com/docs/master/radosgw/admin/#usage) in default.
-If you need the feature (or run test cases), be sure that you enable the usage in ceph config file.
+Note that radosgw does not enable [usage log](http://docs.ceph.com/docs/master/radosgw/admin/#usage) in default.
+If you need the feature (or run test cases), be sure that you enable the usage log in Ceph config file.
 Example ceph.conf:
 ```
 ...
 [client.radosgw.gateway]